CYBERSECURITY AWARENESS TRAINING ABOUT MALWARE

 About this Training Program

-This short program (~5 minutes) consists of an interactive cartoon vignette about malware.
+This short information security training program (~5 minutes) consists of an interactive cartoon vignette about malware.
 The program is highly interactive, and trainees engage with a scenario involving ransomware.

 Although this program involves ransomware, the lessons it teaches apply broadly to all malware.